TheWiselyBearded/ChatbotAvatarAI/README.md

 The `ChatbotController` game object contains the main script for interfacing with the OpenAI API.
 To adjust the input parameters for each OpenAI API request, you can modify this component.

 - **Selecting the Default Model:** You can choose the default model by selecting an option from the model dropdown in the `ChatbotController` inspector.
-- **Assigning a Personality Profile:** To assign a personality profile, specify a name and personality description.
+- **Assigning a Personality Profile:** To assign a personality profile, specify a name and personality description in the   `ChatbotController` component.
 To select a personality from the available options, write the name of the personality in the "Set Personality Profile Name" inspector value.

 ### Working with YOLO-NAS and Camera Streamer